The Emotionally Distant Spouse/Parent

 Marital Friendship Evaluation: Marital Self-Giving Checklist

-The essence of a healthy marital friendship is the ability to give oneself to one's spouse with deeds, emotions and thoughts.
-The self-giving checklist below is a measure which evaluates a spouse's ability to give himself/herself in a healthy manner to the marital friendship, romantic aspect of the marriage and to marital intimacy.
+The essence of a healthy marital friendship is the ability to give oneself in a trusting manner to one's spouse with deeds, emotions and thoughts and to receive ub a similar fashion.
+The self-giving checklist below is a measure which attempts to identify conflicts in self-giving to the marital friendship, romantic aspect of the marriage and to marital intimacy.
 Please evaluate your spouse and yourself by answering the following questions in regard to your marital friendship.

 0 - Never | 1 - Very Little | 2 - Moderately Often | 3 - Very Often

 Common Causes of Emotionally Distancing Behaviors

 Now please try to identify items on the list below which might apply to you or to your spouse.